mims-harvard/patient-safety/README.md

 mkdir Data/pandemic/results
 ```

 3. Next we need to prepare the curated dataset and mapping dictionary (for drugs and adverse events).
 The necessary dataset to reproduce our work are processed patient safety reports (`reports_v4_pd_new.pk`), drug mapping files (`MedDRA_dic_all.pk `), and adverse event mapping (`drug_dic_FAERS.pk `).
 Download them from [here](https://dataverse.harvard.edu/privateurl.xhtml?token=d796b626-23b9-4a60-86d3-5525fda3c108), and move data to your data folder.
-Please remember to revise file path accordingly. *Note: we also provide corresponding .csv version for all necessary data.
+Please remember to revise file path accordingly. *Note: we also provide a corresponding .csv version for all the necessary data.
 Find them in the same link.*

 4. Before running the codes, please make sure you have configured the required environment.
 All the necessary packages can be installed using the following command